How to Draw a Car for Children

 Then, draw two lines starting from the back of the bottom circle (from behind the hind leg and join them to make a nice, fluffy tail.

-Adding details, such as patches, sharpen the toe outlines, etc. and colour the cat in the colours of your choice!
+Adding details, such as patches, sharpen the toe outlines, etc. and color the cat in the colors of your choice!

-Apart from developing fine motor skills, drawing encourages visual analysis, helps establish concentration through practice, improves hand-eye coordination, and develops social skills and creative problem-solving in kids.
-Therefore, motivate your child to pick up the pencil and ensure you display his personalised artworks on the living room walls, the refrigerator, etc.
+This was all about easy cat drawing for kids.
+Apart from developing fine motor skills, drawing encourages visual analysis, helps establish concentration through practice, improves hand-eye coordination, and develops social skills and creative problem-solving in kids .
+Therefore, motivate your child to pick up the pencil and ensure you display his personalised artwork on the living room walls, the refrigerator, etc.

 Also Read: